-In 2022, the banking system's total fee income was approximately NIS 6 billion.
+In the first half of 2023, the banking system's total fee income was approximately NIS 3.1 billion.
 Banking fees paid by the public-individuals and small businesses-were mainly for the following activities:

-- Securities: Approximately 26 percent of the banks' fee income is from fees paid in respect of securities-related activities, compared to 31 percent in 2021.
-This decline stemmed mainly from a decline in fees for purchase, sale, and redemption of securities traded abroad, due to a decline in the volume of transactions performed by the public (for additional information, see Chapter 4 below). - Current account management: Approximately 20 percent of the banks' fee income stems from fees on current account management.
-The share of these fees remained unchanged from 2021.
-In the reported period, fee income from direct-channel transactions increased, mainly due to a rise in the fees for such services at Bank Hapoalim. - Payment cards: 5 Approximately 21 percent of the banks' fee income stems from fees on payment cards, compared to 17 percent in 2021.
-In the reported period, the volume of foreign currency transactions performed by the public via payment cards increased, following a decline during the COVID-19 crisis. - Credit: Approximately 15 percent of the banks' fee income stems from fees on credit.
-This percentage declined from 2021, mainly due to a decline in the banking system's income from fees on "handling credit and collateral for housing loans," which is known by the public as a "new mortgage file fee," following a provision in the Banking Law (Service to Customers) that set the maximum fee at NIS 360.
+- Securities: Approximately 23 percent of the banks' fee income is from fees paid in respect of securities-related activities, compared to 26 percent in 2022.
+This decline was caused mainly by a decline in income from securities management fees for securities traded in Israel (for additional information, see Chapter 5 below). - Payment cards: Approximately 22 percent of the banks' fee income derives from fees for payment cards, compared to 21 percent in 2022.
+In the report period, the volume of foreign currency transactions executed by the public via payment cards increased (for additional information, see Chapter 4 below). - Current account management: Approximately 20 percent of the banks' fee income stems from fees for current account management.
+The slight increase in these fees had no effect on this figure and it remained unchanged from 2022 (for additional information, see Chapter 4 below). - Credit: Approximately 13 percent of the banks' fee income derives from fees for credit.
+This percentage declined compared to 2022, mainly due to a decline in the banking system's income from fees for "handling credit and collateral for housing loans," which is known by the public as a "new mortgage file fee," following a provision in the Banking (Service to Customers Law) that set the maximum fee at NIS 360.

-5 This category also includes large businesses.
+&lt;sup>6 This category also includes large businesses.
 For banking system data, see the "Israel's Banking System" survey.